 The captain and crew will make sure you have a pleasing itinerary and with their local knowledge, will be able to help optimize your vacation time and get you to the best anchorages for the evenings.

-Standard crew gratuities are 15% to 20% of the charter fee are standard and should be based on the service you receive from your crew.
+Crew gratuities calculated at 15% to 20% of the charter fee are standard and should be based on the service you receive from your crew.

-Gratuities are left solely at the charterer’s discretion and they are a direct way of expressing appreciation for the crew's services.
+Gratuities are left solely at the charterer's discretion.
+They are a direct way of expressing appreciation for the crew's services.
 Please remember that your crew works hard to ensure your vacation is one that will be remembered fondly for many years to come.